 I was less anxious and calmer.
 I learned to use the tools to feel better.

 We often try to push away negative feelings.
-When we observe our feelings in relaxation or meditation, we let them flow through us.
+We observe our feelings in relaxation or meditation and let them flow through us.
 Do I feel rejected, angry, stressed or overwhelmed?
 Well, that’s only natural, I am in the middle of a divorce, or my children are small and I don’t get much sleep.
 Or, I am working very hard to realize my dreams and I get afraid.

 No big deal.
 My weaknesses and faults are my strengths.
 In the overall movie of my life, I am a kind and loving person.
 I am worthy of love because I exist.
 I learned to relax into new beliefs like these.

 Stress and overwhelm tell us to slow down.
 To take some time to allow for recovery.
 From this quieter more accepting place, we see things more clearly.
 Our own solutions arise.
 We can meet our problems as obstacles to overcome instead of failure or disaster wrought on us.

 Who you are is a deeply feeling and responsive being.

 What control we have is to release our negative beliefs and the excess doing and striving.
 Take it easy, step by step.
 We live in world of love.
 We can ask assistance, we can receive, and when we stick together, we can make sure that we are all cared for in this time of need.

 The Universe has our back, and we are the Universe.